Few strongly interacting fermions of different mass driven in the vicinity of a critical point: Transition probability

 It is worth noticing that the half-time phase $\phi_{\tau/2}$ can be controlled quite easily by a simple interruption of the protocol at $t=\tau/2$ for some particular time $T$.
 Due to the substantial difference of eigenenergies at this moment, the relative phase is ballistically winded by a factor $\delta\phi = \Delta{\cal E}(\tau/2) T/\hbar$.
 Thus, it can be tuned to any chosen value by the appropriate choice of the halting time $T$.
 In Fig.~\ref{Fig3} we display the dependence of the final probability ${\cal P}_0(\tau)$ on the halting time $T$ for two exemplary transition times $\tau$.
 For unfrozen protocol ($T=0$) the final probability ${\cal P}_0$ is the same as determined previously.
 It is clear that by changing the halting time $T$, the final probability ${\cal P}_0$ can be easily tuned to unity.
 Note however that it is not always possible to tune the probability to $0$, {\it i.e.}, to assure a perfect transition to the excited state.
 This impossibility is caused by specific values of half-time probabilities ${\cal P}_0(\tau/2)$ and ${\cal P}_1(\tau/2)$ which are determined solely by $\tau$.
+It is worth mentioning that exactly this idea was recently exploited in quantum dot systems to tailor a relative phase and in consequence, the final state of the system to the desired form \cite{2010PettaScience}.
+Thus, the method presented can be viewed as an approach for quantum optimal control and shortcut to adiabaticity techniques complementary to a variety of other methods based on non-adiabatic change of the control parameters \cite{2010SchaffPRA,2012BasonNatPhys,2015RohringerSciRep,2016DuNatureComm,2016FrankSciRep,2018DengPRA}.

 Of course, the dynamical properties of the balanced system of $N_A=N_B=2$ particles are substantially different.
 It is a direct consequence of the structure of the system's eigenspectrum having not two but four different many-body states (we enumerate them with $n\in\left\{0,1,2,3\right\}$, respectively).
 Depending on the driving time $\tau$, different states are occupied with different probabilities.
 Nonetheless, the overall picture just after the first transition ($t=\tau/2$) is still relatively simple.
 As shown in Fig.~\ref{Fig4}a, occupations of four relevant states at half-time instant ${\cal P}_n(\tau/2)$ are sensitive to the transition time.
 Note that for sufficiently large $\tau$ only two of the lowest states contribute to the dynamics.
 Thus, in this case, the system resembles the imbalanced scenario.
 This behavior is in full agreement with phenomenological explanation -- for sufficiently slow processes the system follows its temporal ground state and the most relevant corrections are induced mostly by excitations to the nearest many-body state.
 Therefore, a two-level approximation is sufficient to explain the system's behavior.